The DGCA 11-November-2025 advisory — what changed

 What is the watt-hour Wh limit for power banks on Indian flights?

 100 Wh unrestricted in cabin.
-100-160 Wh airline approval required.
+100-160 Wh: airline approval required, and increasingly refused (Air India allows only ≤100 Wh).
 Above 160 Wh banned.
-Most consumer power banks (10,000-30,000 mAh) are 37-111 Wh.
+Most consumer power banks (10,000-27,000 mAh) are 37-100 Wh.

 Are 50000 mAh power banks allowed on flights in India?

 A 50,000 mAh power bank at 3.7V = 185 Wh, which exceeds the 160 Wh ceiling — so it is BANNED on Indian flights.
-Limit to 43,000 mAh or less at 3.7V (= 159 Wh) for safe carriage.
+For hassle-free carriage stick to ≤100 Wh (about 27,000 mAh at 3.7V): the 100-160 Wh approval band is increasingly refused (Air India caps at 100 Wh) and is being phased out globally from 2027.

 Can I pack a power bank in checked-in baggage?